dauxjs/daux/README.md

 npm install daux
 ```

 If you're not using any module bundler, you can use the precompiled production and development [UMD](https://github.com/umdjs/umd) builds in the `dist` folder.
 For this build, `Daux` would be available as a `window.Daux` global variable.
-You can download it in the [releases](https://github.com/dauxjs/daux/releases) page.
+You can download the files at [unpkg](https://unpkg.com/daux/).

 ## Usage